 No, you must incur all 2021 Health Care FSA expenses by midnight on December 31, 2021, or your funds will be forfeited.
-The $550 Health Care FSA carry over feature is only available to use toward eligible health care expenses in 2022 if you enroll in a Health Care FSA and do not enroll in Medical Plan Option C.
+The 2021 carryover feature is available to use only toward eligible health care expenses in 2022 if you enroll in a Health Care FSA and do not enroll in Medical Plan Option C.

 Why should I enroll in a Health Care FSA?